Slow Cooker Jamaican Jerk Chicken

 How to Serve

-- Serve the Jamaican jerk chicken thighs with rice, lime wedges, a squeeze of fresh lime juice, and garnish with fresh parsley or cilantro.
-Consider serving with traditional Jamaican sides like plantains, black beans, rice or coleslaw.
+- Serve the Jamaican jerk chicken thighs with rice and a squeeze of fresh lime juice and chopped cilantro.
+Consider serving with traditional Jamaican sides like plantains, crockpot black beans, and crockpot collard greens.

-- Turn this into jerk chicken tacos by easily pulling the meat off the bones and placing it in tortillas or as a taco salad topping.
+- Turn this into jerk chicken tacos by easily pulling the meat off the bones and placing it in tortillas.

-Adjust the spiciness of the dish by adding more or less jalapeno pepper, depending on your preference.
-You can also substitute the jalapeno for serrano peppers, scotch bonnet peppers, or habanero peppers, depending on your preference for spiciness.
+Spice level: Adjust the spiciness of the dish by adding more or less jalapeno pepper, depending on your preference.
+For even more heat, use a habanero pepper (just one is enough).

-For a deeper flavor, marinate the chicken thighs in the sauce for 1-2 hours before cooking.
+Infuse: For a deeper flavor, marinate the chicken thighs in the sauce overnight.

-Although this recipe calls for chicken thighs, you can use chicken breasts or chicken legs.
+Cut Swap: Although this recipe calls for chicken thighs, you can use chicken breasts or chicken drumsticks.

 Slow Cooker Jamaican Jerk Chicken